 The Wright State University School of Medicine was established in 1973 by the Ohio General Assembly.
 From about 1973 to 1998, a Wright State University Plastic Surgery Residency Program existed under the direction of Drs.
 Thomas Graul, Ralph Snider and James Apesos.
 This program trained many outstanding plastic surgeons.
 However, the loss of a sponsoring institution with the closure of St. Elizabeth's Hospital was instrumental in the voluntary withdrawal of the training program in 1998.

-Dr. R. Michael Johnson subsequently re-established the Wright State Plastic Surgery Residency Program with the assistance of Premier Health Partners (PHP), the parent company of Miami Valley and Good Samaritan Hospitals.
-PHP recommended an investment be made by the institution to fund a plastic surgery residency program to help with the long-term specialty service needs of the community.
-It was understood by the institution that the residents would not supply this service need.
-The presence of a residency training program would result in some graduates remaining in the area to increase the specialty workforce.
+Dr. R. Michael Johnson subsequently re-established the Wright State Plastic Surgery Residency Program with the assistance of Premier Health Partners (PHP), the parent company of Miami Valley Hospital (MVH) in 2006.
+PHP recommended an investment be made by the institution to fund a plastic surgery residency program to help with the long-term specialty service needs of the community by training physicians interested in remaining in the Dayton community.